Leonard Birchall: Prisoner of war

-Three of his crewmen were killed in the action and the others, including Birchall, spent the rest of the war as prisoners of war (POWs).
-For many captured servicemen, a trip to a Japanese camp meant death.
+The survivors from the Catalina, including Birchall, spent the rest of the war as prisoners of war (POWs).

-As the senior Allied officer in four successive Japanese prisoner of war camps, the resistance led by Birchall helped to reduce the Allied death rate from an average of 30% to less than 2%.
-During his time in the POW camps, he repeatedly stood up to the Japanese and demanded fair treatment of the prisoners, in compliance with the Geneva Convention.
+For many captured servicemen, a trip to a Japanese camp meant death.As the senior Allied officer in four successive Japanese prisoner of war camps, Birchall repeatedly stood up to the Japanese and demanded fair treatment of the prisoners, in compliance with the Geneva Convention.
 In his first camp, he struck a Japanese soldier who was forcing a wounded Australian to work.
 This earned Birchall a severe beating and solitary confinement, but won him the respect of the other POWs.
 In 1944, Birchall encountered a situation in which sick men were being forced to work on the docks.
 He ordered all of the men to stop working until the sick were excused.
 Birchall was beaten and sent to a special discipline camp, where he again was beaten.
 He saved many ill soldiers by taking their beatings.
+His actions helped to reduce the Allied death rate in the camps where he was interned from an average of 30% to less than 2%.

 Birchall was liberated on 27 August 1945 by American troops.
 His wife Dorothy had not known whether he was dead or alive for two years.
 His diaries, written during his captivity and buried, formed the basis of a number of Allied wartime trials at which Birchall testified.

 Postwar

 In the immediate postwar years, Birchall served on the Canadian attaché staff in Washington, D.C., then was a member of the Canadian NATO delegation in Paris.
 He later commanded a fighter base and was commandant of the Royal Military College of Canada from 1963 until his retirement from the Canadian Forces in 1967.
 He retired from the RCAF rather than be associated with the unification of the Armed Forces.
-He later served as honorary colonel of 400 Tactical Helicopter and Training Squadron and No. 413 Squadron in the Air Reserve.
+He later served as honorary colonel of 400 Tactical Helicopter and Training Squadron in the Air Reserve and No. 413 Squadron Regular Forces.

 From 1967 to 1982 Birchall was chief executive and administrative officer of the Faculty of Administrative Studies at York University, which awarded him the degree of Doctor of Laws honoris causa on the occasion of his retirement in 1982.

 In the 1994 general election in Sri Lanka, Birchall was an official observer.

 Birchall died in Kingston, Ontario at the age of 89.